LutherCS/aads-class-pub/src/exercises/hashing/description.md

     89 % 3 == 2
     ```

-3. Implement a hash function for **integers** using the *folding method* (extract two digits at a time, the last item may be a single-digit number).
+3. Implement a hash function for **numbers in a string** using the *folding method* (extract two digits at a time, the last item may be a single-digit number).

     ```python
     123 == 12 + 3 == 15